 A wet biofiltration swale is a variation of a basic biofiltration swale for use where the longitudinal slope is slight, water tables are high, or continuous low base flow is likely to result in saturated soil conditions.
 When saturation exceeds about 2 weeks, typical grasses will die.
-Vegetation for wet biofiltration swales, however, is specifically adapted to withstand saturated soil conditions.
+Thus, use vegetation specifically adapted to withstand saturated soil conditions.
+Different vegetation in turn requires modification of several of the design parameters for BMP BF.01: Basic Biofiltration Swale.